Coder4916/Think-In-Space/README.md

 3. As a first-time user, I want to know what type of coaching services the Owner/Website offers.

 - A second page has a 'What to Expect' section which includes a step by step guide based on an initial coaching session.
+A carousel also informs the reader of previous client experiences.

-4. As a first-time user, I want to be able to locate the owners social media links to see their followings and find any potential reviews etc.
+4. As a first-time user, I want to be able to locate the owner's social media links to see their followings and find any potential reviews etc.

-- The Coach's LinkedIn profile is attached to the footer, as well as a link to a feedback list from previous clientele.
+- The Coach's LinkedIn profile is attached to the footer.
+There is also a carousel on the coaching page which displays previous client reviews.

 5. As a first-time user, I want to have the option to contact the owner further if required.

 - A contact form and the Coach's contact details are available on a Contact page on the website.
 A link to this is included in the footer of each page, as well as via the navigation bar.

 #### **Returning User Goal**

-1. As a returning user, I want to know if there's a FAQs page for any questions I may have.
+1. As a returning user, I want to know if there's an FAQs page for any questions I may have.

 - The FAQ section on the Contact page provides the answers to some of the questions that the user might have.
 - The contact form also functions as one of the options for the user to ask questions.

-2. As a returning user, I want access to different ways of contacting the user further if required.
+2. As a returning user, I want access to different ways of contacting the owner further if required.

 - The contact form functions as the main means of communication for the user to contact the Coach.
-- The Coach's phone number is provided in the Contact Us section.
+- The Coach's phone number is provided in the Get In Touch section.
-- The Coach's email address is also provided in the Contact Us section if the user prefers not to use the contact Form.
+- The Coach's email address is also provided in the Get In Touch section if the user prefers not to use the contact Form.
 - A social media link can also can be used as an option to contact the Coach via LinkedIn.
 The social media link is located in the Footer.

 3. As a returning user I want to easily access further information as required.

-- For any users that want to know more about Life Coaching, there are further links via a learn more link in the footer.
+- For any users that want to know more about Life Coaching, there are further external links to coaching material contained in the learn-more page via a learn more link in each page's footer.

 #### **Frequent Visitor Goal**